Certified simultaneous isotopic approximation of curves via subdivision: Approximating a pair of curves

-This, however, can be rewritten as the following dot product:
+This equation, however, can be rewritten as the following dot product:

-In other words, there is some point in $B$ where $\nabla f$ is perpendicular to $s$.
-Repeating the argument for $g$ also gives that there is some point in $B$ where $\nabla g$ is perpendicular to $s$.
-Therefore, the gradients of $f$ and $g$ are parallel for some pair of points in the box $B$ and $C_1^\times(B)=\false$. \end{proof}
+In other words, there is some point in $B$ where $\nabla f_1$ is perpendicular to $s_1$.
+Repeating this argument for $f_2$ gives that there is some point in $B$ where $\nabla f_2$ is perpendicular to $s_2$.
+Since $s_1$ and $s_2$ are parallel, the gradients of $f_1$ and $f_2$ are parallel for some pair of points in the box $B$, and $C_1^\times(B)=\false$. \end{proof}